EugeneDimitrov/npcd-project/E01/README.md

-# Bill Of Materials builder webside project
+# Bill Of Materials builder website project

 The goal is to deploy a simple public web site with a back-end database running on a database server.